Logan-Fouts/BOT_DVR/README.md

 # Bot_DVR

+This is just a test project to play with making some sort of bot.
+It is not intended for "real" use.
 This is a Python-based project designed to automatically record series from various streaming platforms using OBS Websockets.
 The project leverages machine learning to extract timestamps and locate timestamp positions on the screen.
-This ensures accurate and efficient recording of your favorite series episodes.
+It also used system audio to determine exactly when a new episode it starting.
+It is also capable of fixing its own issues such as incorrect timestamp interpretation, down websites, and episodes starting partially already through.

 This is an early wip.
 So things are likely to chance significantly.